Buprenorphine 8 mg sublingual tablets

 General disorders and administration site conditions

-The following is a summary of other adverse event reports reported after market launch that are considered serious or are noteworthy for other reasons:
+The following is a summary of other post-marketing adverse event reports that are considered serious or otherwise noteworthy:

-• In patients with marked drug dependence, initial administration of buprenorphine may produce a withdrawal effect similar to that associated with naloxone (see sections 4.2 and 4.4) if used before the agonistic effects caused by recent opioid use or abuse have subsided.
+- in patients presenting with marked drug dependence, initial administration of buprenorphine can produce a withdrawal effect similar to that associated with naloxone

 Reporting of suspected adverse reactions

-Pharmacotherapeutic group: Other nervous system drugs; Drugs used in addictive disorders; Drugs used in opioid dependence
+Other nervous system drugs; drugs used in addictive disorders; drugs used in opioid dependence.

 Mechanism of action